Ted Strickland: Social issues

 On the issue of capital punishment, Strickland delayed three executions until further review and commuted five death sentences.
 Strickland chose not to commute three additional executions, including two that eventually occurred.
 The March 20, 2007 execution of Kenneth Biros, which Strickland did not commute, was later stayed by the United States Court of Appeals for the Sixth Circuit in Cincinnati.
 Biros was eventually executed in December 2009.

-Strickland voted against partial-birth abortion while in the U.S. House.
+In 2020, Strickland endorsed legislation to abolish the death penalty in Ohio, saying "the system of justice is not perfect, and death is final", and expressed regret that he did not block executions entirely as governor.

 Strickland signed Ohio's castle doctrine legislation in 2008, which established a presumption that a person acts in self-defense when shooting someone who unlawfully enters his or her home or occupied vehicle.
 The legislation was supported by the National Rifle Association.

 Strickland held office when a constitutional amendment passed allowing casinos to be built in Cincinnati, Cleveland, Toledo and Columbus.
 Although originally opposed to the idea of allowing such types of gambling into the state, potential revenue shortfalls caused him to consider the option.
 More so, the implementation of video lottery terminals at Ohio racetracks also was considered as a revenue source, and Strickland said for about a year that he would ask the courts to weigh in on whether the executive branch has the authority to implement slots through the Ohio Lottery Commission.

 As governor in 2010, Strickland opposed legislation allowing the medical use of cannabis.
 After leaving office he reversed his stance on the issue, however, and later in 2015 stated his support for legalizing recreational use.